 “Bai” is the Basque for “yes”, by the way.
 It may sound like “bye” but no, we weren’t both trying to get off the call from almost the very beginning of the conversation onwards.

 It has been great to watch other people’s final videos on the Facebook Group.
 Congratulations to the joint-winners of buddy group competition.
 Members of two groups met their individual targets all the way through: “L’équipe merveilleux” (Ryan, Adam, Lauren) and team, “さ た み！！” (Talia, Miri and Sandy).
 It’s also good to hear that many Add1Challenge 4 participants, are, like me seriously considering participating in Add1Challenge 5 in the New Year.
 Update: I went on to finish +1C5 successfully and you can read about it here.
 I then did +1C8 for Basque and +1C10 with German and then +1C15 with Russian.
 Maybe see you in the Facebook group in the next Add1Challenge?
-You can sign up here: Add1Challenge (full disclosure – that’s an affiliate link.
-If you sign up, it benefits me as well, but rest assured, my recommendation is genuine.
-I think the Challenge is very worthwhile: +1C15 is my fifth!).
+You can get more details by following the link on the resources page.